BizleyLabTeam/FerrEye/README.md

 # Get started

-The best way to record data is interactively via the python prompt within the SSH terminal:
+The best way to record data is interactively via the python prompt within an SSH terminal:

 ```
-cd 'Path to repo' / bin
+cd 'Path to repo'
-python -m capture_data
+python -m ./bin/capture_data
 ```